The integrated project plan that includes scope, schedule, and resource information for all aspects of the project is the project baseline plan.

 (Note: up until this time, the baseline plan has been in draft mode and is being regularly changed and updated by the project core team.)

-- The baseline plan is approved per the project management methodology and the plan now goes under change control.
+- When planning is complete, the baseline plan is approved per the project management methodology and the plan now goes under change control.

 - The project manager and core team use the baseline plan to direct their activities and report on progress.